Not only does the Albanian Riviera have some of the best beaches in Albania, but the country as a whole has an amazing coastline.

 Located north of Tirana and close to the border of Montenegro, Thrown Sand Beach is, in my opinion, the best beach in northern Albania.

-Thrown Beach is about 70 kilometers north of Tirana so you’ll need a car to get there.
-It’s a great stop off to, or from, Montenegro, and one of the best beaches in Albania.
+Thrown Sand Beach is about 70 kilometers north of Tirana so you’ll need a car to get there.
+It’s a great stop off on the way to or from Montenegro, and one of the best beaches in Albania.

 You can find Thrown Sand Beach here on the map.